-The Contractor shall coordinate with utility companies during design and construction to allow for any utilities currently located in conduits to utilize the SCDOT barrier parapet conduit on the proposed bridges.
-The Contractor shall also coordinate with any overhead utility company if their proposed design or construction requires the relocation of poles or lines either due to a physical conflict with the proposed road and bridges or due to crane safety clearances.
+The existing S-45 bridges have a utility attached.
+The Contractor shall coordinate with utility companies during design and construction to shut off water within the limits of the project.
+The Contractor shall also coordinate with all overhead utility companies if their proposed design or construction requires the relocation of poles or lines either due to a physical conflict with the proposed road and bridges or due to crane safety clearances.
+The contractor shall provide utility coordination in accordance with the requirements of the Agreement for all project locations.

-For a full understanding of the scope of the project and the criteria of the construction items needed for this project, refer to Exhibit 4, Exhibit 5, and Attachment B.
+For a full understanding of the scope of the project and the criteria of the construction items needed for this project, please review Exhibit 4, Exhibit 5, and Attachment B.